 The course will also go further to enable participants to learn the complex skills of archaeological topographic survey, recording a site with a combination of both objective and subjective survey methods.

 Topographic Survey Training day course aims to help participants learn about the theory, science, uses, methods, logistics, deployment, data collection, data processing, and reporting, behind archaeological topographic surveying.

 The course will include a mixture of classroom and field based working.
-This is a field based training course consisting of hands-on experience backed up by some work in a classroom style environment.
-YOU will undertake the work in a group and collect real data in the field.
+This is a field based training course consisting of hands-

 The course will include:

 Students will meet at 9:30 at King John’s Palace in Clipstone.
-The survey will be of a site in the historic landscape of Clipstone, the Royal Heart of Sherwood Forest.
+The training will take place at the site of the Palace, and a survey will be undertaken in Sherwood Forest National Nature Reserve.
 Full details of the site will be provided nearer the time, but will be within 2 miles of King John’s Palace (transport from the classroom sessions to the field will be provided if required).
 MAP.

 Undertaking this course can help towards achieving one of the levels prescribed by the Skill Passport:

 PRINCIPLE: Be able to set up and use either onboard memory or software to record points, coded layers & features to absolute or site coordinates.